KronicDeth/intellij-elixir/README.md

 ##### Unqualified

 Function and macro calls that are unqualified are completed from the index of all function and macro definitions, both public and private.
-(The index contains only those Elixir functions and macro defined in parsable source, such as those in the project or its dependencies.
-Erlang functions and Elixir functions only in compiled `.beam` files, such as the standard library will not complete.)
-Private function and macros are shown, so you can choose them and then make the chosen function or macro public if it is a remote call.
+The index includes functions defined in parsable Elixir source (project and dependencies) as well as exported functions from compiled `.beam` files (including the standard library and Erlang modules, shown with `/arity` tail text).
+Private functions and macros are shown, so you can choose them and then make the chosen function or macro public if it is a remote call.

 #### Module Attributes